drewby/win10Challenge/README.md

   (use AppSettings:EventHubConnection and AppSettings:EventHubName as keys)

 4. From command line restore and publish your application using DNU.
 This is required because if you use Azure Web App git deploy, it will pull Beta5 (or current Beta).
+Make sure you are building against Beta4.

+   dnvm install 1.0.0-beta4

    dnu restore